Rhinoceros 3D Tutorials

 This is how it looks in shaded mode.

-In right view, create an arc like this:
+In right view, create an arc like this.
+Make sure it is larger than the top and bottom surfaces.

-Once again, move this arc from its midpoint to the midpoint of the circle (see image - click to enlarge).
+Once again, move this arc from its midpoint to the midpoint of the circle.

 From these two curves we will create a surface, also with sweep 1 rail.
 The closed curve is the rail, and the arc is the cross section.
 In the sweep options, make sure freeform is on and also 'do not simplify'.
 These are the default sweep1rail settings.